 A while back, I had another roundtable discussion at the Film Photographers Association.
 This time the subject was Still Life Photography.
-It is a genre we all take for granted and include in it a great variety of photographs.
+It is a genre we all take for granted and include a great variety of photographs in it.
 I would like to explore the origins of still life in painting, how it came to photography, and eventually expanded in coverage and scope.
-Mind you, this article is not intended to limit the vision of anyone but just to make the reader a bit more aware of the origins of still life.
+Mind you, I do not intend to limit anyone’s vision but to make the reader a bit more aware of the origins of still life.
 And, by no means, is it the last word on the subject.

 Still life is the translation of nature morte as it started in painting.
 The literal meaning was “dead nature” as it often depicted objects from nature but not living ones.
-Often times, the subjects included game birds, cut flowers, picked fruits, seashells, caught fish, and the like.
-At its core, still life art depicts anything that is dead or not moving.
-The English translation seems to have focused on the “not moving” part although the “dead” context adds a multi-layered meaning to the genre.
+Often, the subjects included game birds, cut flowers, picked fruits, seashells, caught fish, and the like.
+At its core, still life art depicts anything dead or not moving.
+The English translation seems to have focused on the “not moving,” although the “dead” context adds a multi-layered meaning.

 Starting with such a rich historical and artistic background, still life photography followed the same path of using nature morte and produced many classical works.
-Photography even recorded the dead as a reminder of death and mortality.
+Photography even recorded the deceased as a reminder of death and mortality.
 See, for instance, Eugene Smith’s Spanish Wake with a dead man lying surrounded by mourners.
-But, to a large extent, still life grew partly in the tradition of nature mort and partly by including objects that did not move.
+But, to a large extent, still life photography grew partly in the tradition of nature morte and partly by including objects that did not move.

-Here is a collection of still life paintings and photographs.
+Here is a collection of still life photography and paintings.